Singh-Lab/PertInInt/README.md

 ### 1: Downloading preliminary data

 * PertInInt uses *tracks* to model different functional regions of a protein.
 These tracks measure interaction interfaces, functional protein domains and conserved protein positions.
-To download the set of precomputed tracks used by PertInt (which will be unzipped into a folder called `track_weights`), run the following:
+To download the set of precomputed tracks used by PertInInt (which will be unzipped into a directory called `track_weights/`), run the following:

   ```bash
   PERTININT_TRACKS="PertInInt-tracks_v0.tar.gz"